CloudCompare/CloudComPy/doc/UseDockerLinuxConda.md

 ## docker-miniconda

+**WARNING: This is not up to date and does not work as is.
+Take it as an example to adapt...**

-Thanks to this [proposal](https://github.com/CloudCompare/CloudComPy/issues/10) from [arkanoid87](https://github.com/arkanoid87) you can try to use CloudComPy on Linux with miniconda docker images.
+Thanks to this [proposal](https://github.com/CloudCompare/CloudComPy/issues/10) from [arkanoid87](https://github.com/arkanoid87)
+you can try to use CloudComPy on Linux with miniconda docker images.

 The original proposal is dedicated to automatic tests, but one can consider several use cases for docker: